davebowlin/Colorizer/README.md

 # Example uses:

 ## Imports
- from colorizer import Color
+ from mypycolorizer.colorizer import Color
  -or-
- from colorizer import Color as color
+ from mypycolorizer.colorizer import Color as color

 ## Create an instance of the Colorizer class
  color = Color()